-Because of the expert care she received, Meredith was able to make a full recovery, eventually returning to school, as well as play in the marching band.
+Because of the expert care she received from licensed Naturopath, Meredith was able to make a full recovery, eventually returning to school, as well as play in the marching band.
 In the years since, she has graduated from high school and is now attending college.

 Not everyone is lucky enough to have the access to expert care that Meredith did, but they should.
 Where you’re injured does make a difference.
 There is little time to travel long distances to the “best” place for care.